 There are no characteristic physical findings in women with PMS.
-When seen in the follicular phase of the cycle PMS sufferers typically appear entirely normal.
-Premenstrually, a woman presenting with an acute episode of PMS may appear anxious, tearful, or angry depending on the nature of her symptom complex.
+When seen in the follicular phase of the cycle, PMS sufferers typically appear entirely normal.
+Premenstrually, a woman presenting with an acute episode of PMDD may appear anxious, tearful, or angry, depending on the nature of her symptom complex.

-A thorough physical exam including gynecological examination is recommended in the assessment of all women being evaluated for PMS.
-Organic causes of PMS-like symptoms must be ruled out.
+A thorough physical exam, including gynecological examination, is recommended in the assessment of all women being evaluated for PMDD.
+Organic causes of premenstrual symptoms must be ruled out.
 Marked fatigue may result from anemia, leukemia, hypothyroidism, or diuretic-induced potassium deficiency.
 Headaches may be due to intracranial lesions.
-Women attending PMS clinics have been found to have brain tumours, anemia, leukemia, thyroid dysfunction, gastrointestinal disorders, pelvic tumours including endometriosis, and other recurrent premenstrual phenomena such as arthritis, asthma, epilepsy, and pneumothorax (24).
+Women attending clinics with premenstrual complaints have been found to have brain tumours, anemia, leukemia, thyroid dysfunction, gastrointestinal disorders, pelvic tumours including endometriosis, and other recurrent premenstrual phenomena such as arthritis, asthma, epilepsy, and pneumothorax (23).